Revnoplex/ayt-api/README.md

 The difference with this library and other libraries is that it uses asynchronous api calls and responses are formatted as object-oriented data.

-The library is also designed towards being used in discord bots, particularly ones using the discord.py library and forks of it
+The library is also designed towards being used in python based discord bots that use an asynchronous discord api wrapper

 ## Installation